 Director – Anne Black, Screenplay – Anne Black, Jason Faller & Kynan Griffin, Producers – Jason Faller & Kynan Griffin, Photography – A. Todd Smith, Music – Nathaniel Drew, Visual Effects Supervisor – Matt Hoffman, Special Effects Supervisor – Clark Edmunds, Creature Effects – Blufire Studios, Production Design – Lauren Spalding.
 Production Company – Arrowstorm Entertainment.

 Melanie Stone (Marek), Adam Johnson (Thane), Jake Stormoen (Dagen), Nicola Posener (Teela), Rocky Myers (Qole), Ryan Palmer (Kiskkumen), Robert Jayne (Peregus Malister), Kevin Sorbo (Gojun Pye), Michael Flynn (Vagamal), Matthew Mercer (Szorlok)

 Following their expedition to rescue Teela’s sister, Marek, Thane and Dagen are relaxing at the local inn, while Teela is grieving.
 Marek is visited by her mentor the magician Gojun Pye who confirms that she is a necromancer but tells her that her powers can be used for good.
 The group find a map and realise that it shows the way to the lost city of Mondiathor, which contains one of the four fragments of the powerful Darkspore.
 Teela gathers the party and they set out on a race to get to Mondiathor before Kiskkumen.
 To make it there first though means taking a dangerous path.
 Along the way, they rescue the dark elf Qole from a fairy trap and he joins the party where he and Marek discover an attraction.
 Meanwhile, Peregus Malister, the head of the Thieves Guild, has purchased Marek’s slave deed from her owner and pursues, determined to capture her.

-The Mythica series is an attempt to create an original epic fantasy series by Utah-based Arrowstorm Entertainment.
+The Mythica series was an attempt to create an original epic fantasy series by Utah-based Arrowstorm Entertainment.
 The series began with Mythica: A Quest for Heroes (2014).
 The Darkspore was the second entry and was followed by Mythica: The Necromancer (2015), Mythica: The Iron Crown (2016) and Mythica: The God Slayer (2016).
 All of the films have been made with Kickstarter financing.
 Here director Anne Black and all four of the principal actors from A Quest for Heroes return, while Kevin Sorbo makes another brief appearance as Marek’s sorcerer mentor.